Republica Havas CEO Jorge A. Plasencia Joins PBS Board of Directors

 Before Estefan Enterprises, Plasencia was the first Director of Hispanic Marketing for the Florida Marlins.
 The Marlins won their first World Series championship and were named Hispanic Marketer of the Year during his tenure.
 At age 17, he co-founded Amigos For Kids, a Miami-based nonprofit working to prevent child abuse and serving under-resourced children and families — an institution he has nurtured to national prominence.
 This lifelong philanthropic work earned him the March of Dimes Humanitarian of the Year Award, among others.

+A full member of the Council on Foreign Relations and a member of the Florida Council of 100, Plasencia served as board chair of UnidosUS, the nation’s largest, nonpartisan Latino civil rights and advocacy organization.
 At age 29, he was nominated by President George W. Bush — and confirmed by the U.S. Senate — to serve on the Broadcasting Board of Governors’ OCB advisory board.
 He currently serves on several boards, including the Friends of the National Museum of the American Latino and the Adrienne Arsht Center for the Performing Arts.

 Plasencia graduated with honors from Barry University and completed an advanced management program at the Kellogg School of Management.
 He began his career as an intern in radio and television.